-The Milk Equity Purchase Agreement provides that, among other things and upon the terms and subject to the conditions thereof, the following transactions will occur (together with the other agreements and transactions contemplated by the Milk Equity Purchase Agreement, the "Milk Transaction" and, together with the Obagi Transaction, the "Obagi and Milk Business Combinations"):
+The Milk Equity Purchase Agreement provides that, among other things and upon the terms and subject to the conditions thereof, the following transactions will occur:

-- (i) at the closing of the transactions contemplated by the Milk Equity Purchase Agreement (the "Milk Closing" and together with the Obagi Closing, the "Closing"), upon the terms and subject to the conditions of the Milk Equity Purchase Agreement, the Purchasers will acquire from the Milk Members and the Milk Members will sell to the Purchasers all of the issued and outstanding membership units of Milk in exchange for the Milk Cash Consideration (as defined in the Milk Equity Purchase Agreement), and the Milk Equity Consideration (as defined in the Milk Equity Purchase Agreement), which consist of partnership units of Waldencast LP exchangeable for Domesticated Acquiror Common Stock, and the Domesticated Acquiror Non-Economic Common Stock (each as defined in the Milk Equity Purchase Agreement); - (ii) as a result of the Milk Transaction, among other things, (i) Holdco Purchaser will purchase from the Milk Members a percentage of the outstanding membership units in exchange for the Milk Cash Consideration and the Domesticated Acquiror Non-Economic Common Stock equal to the Milk Equity Consideration and (ii) Waldencast LP will purchase from the Milk Members the remainder of the outstanding membership units in exchange for the Milk Equity Consideration; - (iii) upon the effective time of the Domestication, the Company will immediately be renamed "Waldencast plc."
+- (i) at the Milk Closing, upon the terms and subject to the conditions of the Milk Equity Purchase Agreement, the Purchasers will acquire from the Milk Members and the Milk Members will sell to the Purchasers all of the issued and outstanding membership units of Milk in exchange for the Milk Cash Consideration (as defined in the Milk Equity Purchase Agreement), and the Milk Equity Consideration (as defined in the Milk Equity Purchase Agreement), which consist of partnership units of Waldencast LP exchangeable for Waldencast plc Class A ordinary shares, and the Waldencast plc Non-Economic ordinary shares (as defined in the Milk Equity Purchase Agreement); - (ii) as a result of the Milk Transaction, among other things, (a) Holdco Purchaser will purchase from the Milk Members a percentage of the outstanding membership units in exchange for the (i) Milk Cash Consideration and (ii) a number of Waldencast plc Non-Economic ordinary shares equal to the Milk Equity Consideration and (b) Waldencast LP will purchase from the Milk Members the remainder of the outstanding membership units in exchange for the Milk Equity Consideration; and - (iii) upon the effective time of the Domestication, the Company will immediately be renamed "Waldencast plc."

-Immediately following consummation of the Milk Transaction, (i) Holdco Purchaser will contribute its equity interest in (a) Milk to Waldencast LP in exchange for limited partnership units in Waldencast LP.
+Immediately following consummation of the Milk Transaction, (i) Holdco Purchaser will contribute its equity interest in (a) Milk to Waldencast LP in exchange for limited partnership units in Waldencast LP and (b) Holdco 2 in exchange for limited partnership units in Waldencast LP.
 The combined company will be organized in an "Up-C" structure, in which the equity interests of Obagi and Milk will be held by Waldencast LP.
 The Company will in turn hold its interests in Obagi and Milk through Waldencast LP and Holdco Purchaser.